arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 #### Description

+The `VP SET PRINT INFO` command <!-- REF _command_.VP_SET_PRINT_INFO.Summary -->defines the attributes to use when printing the *vpAreaName*<!-- END REF -->.

 Pass the name of the 4D View Pro area to print in *vpAreaName*.
 If you pass a name that does not exist, an error is returned.

 You can pass an object containing definitions for various printing attributes in the *printInfo* parameter.
-To view the full list of the available attributes, see [4D View Pro Print Attributes](apx_vpPrintAttributes.md).
+To view the full list of the available attributes, see [4D View Pro Print Attributes](vpConfig.md#print-aAttributes).

 In the optional *sheet* parameter, you can designate a specific spreadsheet to print (counting begins at 0).
 If omitted, the current spreadsheet is used by default.
 You can explicitly select the current spreadsheet with the following constant: